larslau/JPM/README.md

 # Joint Propagation Model
 The Joint propagation model (JPM) is a model developed for deriving a harmonized quantification of tau PET data across different tracers.
-The JPM simultaneously use head-to-head data and anchor point data to estimate equations for mapping regional SUVRs to a harmonized scale named *CenTauRs*.
+The JPM estimates equations for mapping regional SUVRs across multiple PET tracers to a harmonized scale named *CenTauRs*.
+The JPM simultaneously estimates all mapping equations using data from head-to-head studies of multiple tracers and data from anchor point subjects that fulfill predefined criteria (see paper for criteria for anchor point subjects).

 The JPM is implemented in the R and C++ using the [Template Model Builder](https://kaskr.github.io/adcomp/_book/Introduction.html) framework.